mgalgs/github-pr-fetch/README.md

 Just copy the `git fetch` command and then do whatever you want with `FETCH_HEAD` (e.g. `git checkout FETCH_HEAD`, `git cherry-pick FETCH_HEAD`, `git merge FETCH_HEAD`, etc.).

+# Installation

+TODO: Firefox add-ons store...

+You can install this temporarily in your current Firefox session as
+follows:

+1. Clone this repository: `git clone https://github.com/mgalgs/github-pr-fetch.git`

+2. Open Firefox, and enter `about:debugging` in the URL bar.

+3. Click "This Firefox" (in newer versions of Firefox) or "Load Temporary Add-on" (in older versions).

+4. Open the `github-pr-fetch/extension` directory and select any file inside the directory.

+The extension should now be temporarily installed, and you'll see it listed in your add-ons.